 Entrepreneurship.
 Leadership.
 Speed to Market.
 Flexibility and Innovation.
 Teamwork.
 Tomorrow's business leaders need skills that allow them to leverage opportunity, find creative solutions, and act quickly and responsibly.I want to master business

-Roseman University strives to produce competent graduates in an educational environment that ensures high levels of achievement from all students, and fosters cooperation and collaboration in the learning process.The Concept of Mastery Learning
+Roseman University strives to produce competent graduates in an educational environment that ensures high levels of achievement from all students, and fosters cooperation and collaboration in the learning process.The Concept of the Six-Point Mastery Learning Model

 Classroom as Teacher